Ivan Illich: Career

-After ten years, critical analysis from the CIDOC of the institutional actions by the Church brought the organization into conflict with the Vatican.
+After ten years, critical analysis from the CIDOC of the institutional actions by the Church brought the organization into conflict with the Vatican due to associations with liberation theology and suspicions of Marxism.
 Unpopular with the local chapter of Opus Dei, Illich was called to Rome for questioning, due in part to a CIA report.
 While he was not convicted or punished by the Vatican, it was then that he decided to renounce active priesthood.
-In 1976, Illich, apparently concerned by the influx of formal academics and the potential side effects of its own "institutionalization", shut the center down with consent from the other members of the CIDOC.
+In 1976, apparently concerned by the influx of formal academics and the potential side effects of its own "institutionalization", Illich shut the center down with consent from the other members of the CIDOC.
 Several of the members subsequently continued language schools in Cuernavaca, some of which still exist.
-Illich, who had been made a Monsignor at 33 himself resigned from the active priesthood in the late 1960s, but continued to identify as a priest and occasionally performed private masses.
+Illich, who had been made a monsignor at 33, himself resigned from the active priesthood in the late 1960s but continued to identify as a priest and occasionally performed private masses.

 In the 1970s, Illich was popular among leftist intellectuals in France, his thesis having been discussed in particular by André Gorz.
-However, his influence declined after the 1981 election of François Mitterrand as Illich was considered too pessimistic at a time when the French Left took control of the government.
+However, his influence declined after the 1981 election of François Mitterrand, as Illich was considered too pessimistic at a time when the French Left took control of the government.

 In the 1980s and beyond, Illich traveled extensively, mainly splitting his time between the United States, Mexico, and Germany.
-He held an appointment as a Visiting Professor of Philosophy, Science, Technology and Society at Penn State.
+He held an appointment as a Visiting Professor of Philosophy, Science, Technology, and Society at Pennsylvania State University.
 He also taught at the University of Bremen and University of Hagen.

-During his last days of his life he admitted that he was greatly influenced by one of the Indian economists and adviser to M. K. Gandhi, J. C. Kumarappa, most notably, his book, Economy of Permanence.
+During the last days of his life he admitted that he was greatly influenced by one of the Indian economists and adviser to M. K. Gandhi, J. C. Kumarappa, most notably his book, Economy of Permanence.